As we roll into the New Year, let’s look at what we expect to see more of in the fleet industry in 2018.

-Telematics and fleet management systems will be a growing hub for all fleet related information.
+Telematics and fleet maintenance software will be a growing hub for all fleet related information.
 Organizations are integrating their telematics solutions with other business solutions like fuel cards and accounting systems to automate data and information transfer.
 All relevant fleet information will be at an organization’s fingertips.

 The ELD mandate was a signal of what’s to come in the fleet industry—a shift from paper-based forms and processes to a greater reliance on technology.
 With this shift comes a heightened need for security.
 Fleet information will need to be better protected from potential data breaches, so a greater emphasis will be placed on security.

 Last year, autonomous vehicles started gaining traction in the fleet industry space.
 This is just the beginning.
 Autonomous vehicles will improve efficiency with self-driving capabilities and road safety with connected car technologies like vehicle-to-vehicle communication and forward collision avoidance.
 Connected cars are expected to have 100 percent market penetration by 2026.

 Electric vehicles and trucks will increase in adoption, too, since they are becoming more economical.
 Tesla unveiled its electric truck—the Semi—in November 2017 and there are a couple hundred pre-orders already.
 Tesla did what some may have considered the impossible or impractical.
 We can expect other manufacturers to follow.